SESYNC-ci/online-data-lesson/docs/_slides/api.md

 ===

-Most REST APIs return in the "body" on of these:
+Most REST APIs return as the "content" either:

-- Javascript Object Notation (JSON)
+1. Javascript Object Notation (JSON)
   - a UTF-8 encoded string of key-value pairs, where values may be lists
   - e.g. `{'a':24, 'b': ['x', 'y', 'z']}`
-- eXtensible Markup Language (XML)
+1. eXtensible Markup Language (XML)
-  - hierarchy of `<tag></tag>`s that do the same thing
+  - a nested `<tag></tag>` hierarchy serving the same purpose

 ===